nextnano/FortranInputParser/Documentation.md

  cluster-numbers                         = 7 8
  material-name                           = AlAs

  material-number = 4   cluster-numbers = 9    material-name = GaAs    !
 This is a comment.
- material-number = 5   cluster-numbers = 10   material-name = AlAs
+You can specify several specifiers in one line. material-number = 5   cluster-numbers = 10   material-name = AlAs
  material-number = 6   cluster-numbers = 11   material-name = GaAs